aiven/aiven-docs/docs/platform/howto/set-authentication-policies.md

 your organization.

 When 2FA is required, users can't access any resources in your organization until they set up 2FA.
 This only applies to logins using email and password.
-The Aiven platform cannot enforce 2FA for logins through third-party providers, including identity providers.
+The Aiven Platform cannot enforce 2FA for logins through third-party providers, including identity providers.

 :::note